exercism/kotlin/exercises/concept/vehicle-purchase/.docs/instructions.md

 You evaluate your options of available vehicles.
 You manage to narrow it down to two options but you need help making the final decision.
-For that, implement the function `chooseVehicle(option1, option2)` that takes two vehicles as arguments and returns a decision that includes the option that comes first in lexicographical order.
+For that, implement the function `chooseVehicle(option1, option2)` that takes two vehicles as arguments and returns a decision that includes the option that comes first in [lexicographical order][lexicographical-order].

 ```kotlin
 chooseVehicle("Wuling Hongguang", "Toyota Corolla")